jlag34/ui-challenge/README.md

     npm start
   ```

 If for some reason you are having trouble getting anything to work feel free reach out.
+I pushed the semantic file so that you don't have to deal with installing Semantic.